sybrew/the-seo-framework/readme.txt

 	* Function `the_seo_framework_options_page_slug()`, this allows you to hook into the SEO settings page.
 	* Method `AutoDescription_Query::get_the_real_admin_ID()`, this always runs within `AutoDescription_Query::get_the_real_ID()` when in admin.
 	* Method `AutoDescription_Sanitize::verify_seo_settings_nonce()`, returns true when SEO settings nonce has been verified.
 Always use this if you want to inject custom settings.
+	* The debugger now shows Page and Paged Query variable output.
+	* The debugger now shows Globals `multipage` and `numpages` variable output.
 	* CDATA array (JavaScript) `autodescriptionL10n` now contains a nonce string for AJAX requests, accessible through (JavaScript) `autodescriptionL10n.nonce` or (JavaScript) `autodescriptionL10n['nonce']` and (PHP) `check_ajax_referer( 'autodescription-ajax-nonce', 'nonce' ) ?>`.
 * **Improved:**
 	/